UK Forests and Climate Change

 - public attitudes to forestry and climate change.

 Estimates for England, Wales, Scotland and Northern Ireland are included, where possible, in addition to UK totals.
 International comparisons of carbon stocks are provided in the International Forestry chapter.
 Further information on the data sources and methodology used to compile the figures is provided in the Sources chapter.

-Most of the statistics presented in this chapter have been previously released.
 For information on revisions, see the UK Forests and Climate Change section of the Sources chapter.

 A copy of all UK Forests and Climate Change tables is available to download as an Excel spreadsheet from the Tables for Download page.

 In addition to the statistics presented here, information on UK forests and climate change is available from "Combating Climate Change - a role for UK forests" (The Read Report), an independent asessment of the science published in November 2009 and available at www.forestry.gov.uk/forestry/INFD-6umkar.

 - The total carbon stock in UK forests has increased from 1990 to 2010 and is projected to increase further by 2015.

 - The annual rate of accumulation of carbon in UK forests is forecast to peak around 2030 and is expected to fall steadily afterwards.

 - A total of 201 projects were registered under the Woodland Carbon Code at 30 June 2014, covering an area of 15.4 thousand hectares of woodland and projected to sequester 5.7 million tonnes of carbon dioxide.